Grimace1975/bclcontrib-abstract/readme.md

-Rhino Service Bus - A developer friendly service bus for .NET
+BclEx-Abstract - A developer friendly service bus for .NET
 =====================================================

 ##DESCRIPTION